ZahraArj/SLAM-papers/02_AI_Based.md

 2020
 ---
 They replace the supervised loss of DPC-Net with a photometric reconstruction loss that does not require any external ground truth pose information.
+**Note: Self supervised vs unsupervised: There is a supervised training signal in these methods.**

 2018
 ---